CrowRed/11oclocknumber/wiki/games.md

 - Person 2: {asks a question about the ____}
 - Person 1: {answers question}
 - Person 2: I'll take it
 - This conversation repeats with the next player in circle, but always gets sent back to Person 1 for each part of conversation.
 The object will change with each person.
+**Whoosh** With association, rhyming, alliteration, poetry.

 ## Improv Games
 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
 Beginning with physical offer.
+Actor's Worst Nightmare: Using a phone from audience member as a script, one person has script, other 2 are improvising.
+Beginning scene with 2 improvisers on stage and 3rd person enters.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.
 **Here Comes Jamie:** Two characters are on stage endowing a character (physical, vocal, emotional, circumstantial) who is offstage.
 We get all of our basic information out about the scene right away and then play the game of constantly endowing a character until they come on stage using all the offers.
 **The Impossible Improv Game**